LazaroDamasceno/Medical-Appointments-Management-System/README.md

 # Warnings

-For GET methods, the date time format must be `dd-MM-yyyy HH:mm:ss`.

-For POST, PUT and PATCH methods, the date time format must be `dd/MM/yyyy HH:mm:ss`.
+For POST, GET, PUT and PATCH methods, the date time format must be `dd/MM/yyyy HH:mm:ss`.

 For the methods `registerPatientController` and `registerPhysicianController`, the date time format must be `dd/MM/yyyy`.